-Right from birth babies are surrounded by plastic in many different forms; from clothing, to toys, to furniture and more.
-And growing evidence is showing that they are also consuming a lot of this plastic in the form of microplastics.
+Right from birth, babies are surrounded by plastic in many different forms: from clothing, to toys, to furniture and more.
+And growing evidence is showing that babies are also consuming a lot of plastic in the form of microplastics.

 What is PET and where do microplastics come from?